How to use wine & coffee to improve your presentations.

 Now, let’s be clear.
 We’re talking mild intoxication.
 This isn’t the green light to down a bottle of Merlot during office hours.

-Caffeine helps with focus, stamina and sprints.
-That’s not news.
-What is worth noting is that coffee sometimes comes with a side effect that isn’t often mentioned: nerves.
+I know that’s not news.
+What’s worth pointing is that, for some people, coffee sometimes comes with a side effect that isn’t often mentioned: nerves.

 So, use coffee wisely.
 Maybe skip it entirely in the hour before your talk, especially if you’re already feeling nervous.

-- Wine when you’re stuck at the start.
+• Wine when you’re stuck at the start.
 Brainstorming, framing, structure, big ideas.
 This is where creativity matters most.
 Use it to break out of your usual thinking.

-- Neither wine nor coffee right before the big presentation.
+• Neither wine nor coffee right before the big presentation.
 Drink water.
 Stay balanced.

-To sum up - Consider a fluid strategy
+To sum up - Consider a fluid strategy.

 Let’s not get carried away though, I don’t think this should be your BAU working life, or everyday approach to presentations.